-Look at both reports to compare the way the data are presented.
-Notice the different formats.
-Both reports compiled U.S. Census Bureau data, but one does it in a table, while the other uses an interactive chart.

-2 Look at the 1960 report.
-It's organized into tables.
+- 1960 Census Population, Supplementary Reports: Negro Population, by County 1960 and 1950 - Race and Ethnicity in the United States: 2010 Census and 2020 Census - Look at both reports to compare them.
+Notice they are in different formats.
+Both compile census data, but one does it in a table, while the other uses an interactive chart. - Look at the 1960 report.
+Scan through it to see how it is laid out.
+It's organized into tables to show information in multiple ways.
 How many tables are there?
-List the titles below:

-- Look at Table 1.
+List their titles below: 1. - 2. - 3.
+Look at Table 1.
 This is a one-page table.
 Find your state in the left-hand column.
-Then look across to find the data to fill in the matching box in the table. - A Now move on to Table 2.
-Table 2 has one or two pages for each state.
+Then look across to find the data to fill in the matching box in the table below. - 4.
+Now move on to Table 2.
+Table 2 has multiple pages, one or two for each state.
 Find the table for your state.
 Find your county in the left column.
-Look along the row to find the data to fill in the box of your comparison table.
+Look across to find the data to fill in the box in the table below.
 Note: You might find the abbreviation "(B)" in some of the columns.
-Look on page 3 for the table key to tell you what "(B)" means. - 5 Now compare this information with the most recent 2020 census.
-Look at the report Race and Ethnicity in the United States: 2010 Census and 2020 Census.
+Look on page 3 for the table key to tell you what "(B)" means. - 5.
+Now compare this information with the most recent census, 2020.
+Look at the report Race and Ethnicity in the United States: 2010 Census and 2020

+Census.
 On the top bar, select the question "What percentage was each group in 2020?"

-Note that the U.S. Census category "Negro" has changed, and many more categories have replaced it.
+Note that the Census category "Negro" has changed, and many more categories have replaced it.
 Using the drop-down menu for "Group," decide which category is probably most similar to the 1960 category "Negro."
-In 1960, people with Black ancestry who were multiracial were usually categorized as "Negro."
+Note that in 1960, people with Black ancestry who were multiracial were usually categorized as "Negro."